kubernetes-sigs/kueue/docs/tasks/administer_cluster_resources.md

 ### 3. Create [Queues](/docs/concepts/queue.md)

-Users cannot directly send [workloads](/docs/concepts/queued_workload.md) to Queues.
+Users cannot directly send [workloads](/docs/concepts/queued_workload.md) to ClusterQueues.
 Instead, users need to send their workloads to a Queue in their namespace.
-Thus, for the queuing system to be complete, you need to create a Queue in each namespace that needs to have access to the corresponding ClusterQueue.
+Thus, for the queuing system to be complete, you need to create a Queue in each namespace that needs access to the ClusterQueue.

 ```shell
 kubectl apply -f default-user-queue.yaml